 Humanigen continues to study lenzilumab as a potential treatment for CMML and JMML.
 A Phase I trial focused on patients with previously treated CMML is underway.
 The Phase I study is a multi-center, open-label dose escalation trial to evaluate the safety, maximum tolerated dose and preliminary activity of single-agent lenzilumab in CMML patients who are relapsed, refractory to, or intolerant to standard-of-care treatments.
 The first patient was dosed with lenzilumab in late July 2016.

 The study will enroll up to 18 patients and is designed to identify the maximum tolerated dose -and a recommended Phase II dose - of lenzilumab in previously treated CMML patients.
-It will also assess preliminary efficacy of single-agent lenzilumab and provide additional data on pharmacokinetics, pharmacodynamics - including correlative biomarkers and mutational analysis - and safety.
+It will also assess possible preliminary efficacy of single-agent lenzilumab and provide additional data on pharmacokinetics, pharmacodynamics - including correlative biomarkers and mutational analysis - and safety.
+This data could be used to begin a study in JMML.

 Currently available treatments in CMML are limited and produce inadequate responses, leaving these patients with high unmet medical need for effective and tolerable therapies.